Steve, aka Green Beard, is an expert on nature and loves to write about wildlife and conservation.

 The Pride of Madeira really stands out when you encounter it in a park or garden in spring.

-The species of Echium are not just really beautiful flowering plants but can benefit our bodily health as well as delighting our minds.
+The species of Echium are not just really beautiful flowering plants but can benefit our health as well as delighting us.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Steve Andrews (author) from Tenerife on March 30, 2016:

 Thank you!
 Some species can be seen in America, although they are not native to the US.
 The video shows some growing in your country.

 mactavers on March 30, 2016:

 Never heard of these plants before.
 From the photos, they look a bit like a boojum tree, which we have here in Arizona.
 Great Hub.